Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 sudo apt install sysstat
 ```

-By runing the iostat we can find information about our system.
+By running the iostat we can find information about our i/o on our system.

 ![OSCP Post](/assets/images/lpic2/iostat.png)
-**Figure 1** Output of iostat.
+**Figure 18** Output of iostat.

-The ouput contain the linux kernel version, which is Linux 4.15.0-66-generic and my PC name which is zwerd. you can also see the date (although for just date we use date command). we also can see the type of our opration system which is 64 bit in my case, and that I have 4 CPU available. avr-cpu display the CPU for every of the following
+The ouput contain the linux kernel version, which is Linux 4.15.0-66-generic and my PC name which is zwerd. you can also see the date (although for just date we use date command). we also can see the type of our operation system which is 64 bit in my case, and that I have 4 CPU available. avr-cpu display the CPU for every of the following

 **%user** - The CPU that used at the user or application level.

-**%nice** - Every process consume the CPU, for every process there is a priority that can be use to decide who is more important and who is not, if you have up to 10 process on the backgound and they want to use CPU, the high-priority process will get consume the CPU before other, in that case the noce value will be negative which mean high-priority for that process.
+**%nice** - Every process consume the CPU, for every process there is a priority that can be use to decide who is more important and who is not, if you have up to 10 process on the backgound and they want to use CPU, the high-priority process will get consume the CPU before other, in that case the nice value will be negative which mean high-priority for that process.

 **%system** - show the percentage of CPU utilization the been use by the kernel.